 After the appeals period has expired, the applicant must obtain certified notice from the Town Clerk that no appeals have been made.
-Said notice must be filed at the Registry of Deeds with this special permit and the endorsed ARCPUD plan.
+Said notice must be filed at the Registry of Deeds with this special permit.
 A copy of said recording must be returned to the Town Clerk to complete the file.